mauilion/mauilion-hugo/content/posts/kind-metallb.md

 This mechanism is used to expose services inside the cluster using an external Load Balancing mechansim that understands how to route traffic down to the pods defined by that service.

 Most implementations of this are relatively naive.
-They place all of the available nodes behing the load balancer and use tcp port knocking to determine if the node is "healthy" enough to forward traffic to it.
+They place all of the available nodes behind the load balancer and use tcp port knocking to determine if the node is "healthy" enough to forward traffic to it.

 With Metallb there are a different set of assumptions.